November 21, 2024

 Mairead McGuinness suggests that the legislation should not be finalized until after a new parliament and commission are in place, potentially delaying the process until November 2024.

-In a landscape where politics and conspiracy theories intersect with finance and technology, the road to a digital euro is far from straightforward, and proponents must navigate a complex terrain to realize their vision.
+In a landscape where and conspiracy theories intersect with and technology, the road to a digital euro is far from straightforward, and proponents must navigate a complex terrain to realize their vision.